Project F

 Each part of this series includes a README and Verilator Sim README with build instructions.

 This section provides a basic build guide to get you started.
-If you need help with your board, I recommend the Digilent Forum for Digilent boards and 1BitSquared Discord for iCEBreaker.
+If you need help with your board, I recommend the Digilent Forum for Digilent boards, 1BitSquared Discord for iCEBreaker, and the Radiona Discord for ULX3S.

 Arty